woocommerce/woocommerce/packages/js/components/src/tree-select-control/README.md

 # Tree Select Control

-A search box which filters options while typing, allowing a user to select from multiple option from a filtered list.
+A search box which filters options while typing, allowing a user to select multiple options from a filtered list.
 The main advantage of Tree Select Controls is that it allows to distribute the options in nested groups.

 ## Usage